 25. Philcoxia Minensis

-Last but definitely not the least is the Philcoxia minensis, a worm-eating plant endemic to the savannah regions of Brazil.
+Last but definitely not the least carnivorous plants are the Philcoxia minensis, a worm-eating plant endemic to the savannah regions of Brazil.

 - This plant has underwater leaves, about the size of pinheads, can actually trap insects, digest them, and eventually used them as fertilizer to the soil.